 Other Things to Know About Camping

-- A minimum stay of two nights may be required for weekends.
+- A minimum stay of two nights is required for weekends, with the exception of Arrow Rock State Historic Site and Bennett Spring, Montauk and Roaring River state parks.
 Some state parks may have additional minimum requirements.
 The two-night minimum must be Friday/Saturday.
 Limitations exist for Saturday night arrivals.

 - Due to high demand, a maximum of five campsites can be reserved in one phone call or Web session for weekend and holiday camping stays from May through October.
 There are no limits on camping stays from Sunday through Thursday year-round, and no limits on the weekends from November through April.EXCEPTION: This does not apply for reservations including the Sunday and Monday of Memorial Day and Labor Day weekends, and July 3-5.